 - Attendant Console is a separatedly licensed Nimbus Feature and enabled via User Administration.
 After the license is applied to your user account, an "Attendant Console" entry becomes available in your main menu.

 - You need to be part of at least one Nimbus service in order for Attendant Console to show as an option.

 User Permissions: Attendant Console will check and ask for consent to Required User Permissions on your behalf .
 These permissions allow Attendant Console to read calendars details, IM presence as well as your user directory for searching.
 Permissions are managed in your User Preferences (Portal).

 On first startup Attendant Console will not show a lot of content to you, so we'll demonstrate some features on this example screenshot.
 Refer to the chapters below for further infos.

-- The service toggle functionality has the same effect as enabling yourself within our "My Overview" or "My Services" Nimbus tab respectively.
-Team owners can set this toggle for you with immediate effect.
+- The service toggle functionality has the same effect as toggling the status in the "My Overview" or "My Services" Nimbus tabs respectively.
+Your team owners can also set this toggle for you, with immediate effect.

-- Note that you can only take calls when your Attendant State is shown as "Active" (green).
+- Note that you can only take calls when your Attendant State (See below) widget is shown as "Active" (green).

 The Queue has a call-context feature that ties into the Microsoft Power Automate Connector of Nimbus to retrieve additional caller information.
 The amount and content of fields shown varies depending on which data (e.g. CRM System, Active Directory) is available to Nimbus.